Common questions about coronavirus and prostate cancer

 A very small number of men with advanced prostate cancer develop a condition called hypercalcaemia.
 High levels of vitamin D can make this worse.
 Speak to your doctor if you have hypercalcaemia, as vitamin D supplements may not be suitable for you.

-I’m worried about going back to work – what support is there?
+I’m worried about going back to work after treatment – what support is there?

 UK governments are no longer asking people to work from when possible and have recommended a gradual return to work.
 If you’re worried about going back to work, you might want to take some of the following steps.